-3.9.2 Integration tests with Quantum ESPRESSO
+4.9.2 Integration tests with Quantum ESPRESSO

-As described in Installing and patching Quantum ESPRESSO, it is possible to test entire workflows of trial wavefunction generation, conversion, and eventual QMC calculation.
+As described in Installing Quantum ESPRESSO and pw2qmcpack, it is possible to test entire workflows of trial wavefunction generation, conversion, and eventual QMC calculation.
 A patched QE must be installed so that the pw2qmcpack converter is available.

-By adding -D QE_BIN=your_QE_binary_path in the CMake command line when building your QMCPACK, tests named with the "qe-" prefix will be included in the test set of your build.
+By adding $\neg D$ QE\BIN=your\QE\binary\path in the CMake command line when building your QMCPACK, tests named with the "qe-" prefix will be included in the test set of your build.
 If CMake finds pw2qmcpack.x and pw.x in the same location on the PATH, these tests will also be activated.
 You can test the whole pw > pw2qmcpack > qmcpack workflow by